The Miami Art Scene: Part 3 – Art Festivals & Events

 Below, I am going to showcase a few of the better-known events.
 I am providing links to each fair's website rather than listing hours and admission prices since they are subject to change from year to year.
 In addition, the pandemic caused some fair closings and date changes.

-Remember this is Part 3 of a series on the Miami Art Scene including museums, galleries, events, and more.
+Remember this is Part 3 of a series on the Miami Art Scene including museums, galleries, and events.